 Who Created Tennis?

-Professional tennis began in 1972, but the game has a much deeper history than that.
-Originally called lawn tennis, the game dates back all the way to 1873.
+The Association of Tennis Professionals (ATP) began in 1972, but the game has a much deeper history than that.
+Originally called lawn tennis, the game dates back all the way to 1873 and has slowly transformed since then.
 Read on to learn all about the history of tennis and its creator.

 Who Created Tennis?